The First Edition (S.001): Book-List(s) and Cataloguing

 This primary book-list is purely perfunctory: title, author, basic edition details; date of acquisition, price paid, and (book)seller.
 It's a simple chronological list; I'm guessing other book-collectors (might) do something similar.
 This basic format has remained, for the most part, unchanged (to date), although I do tend to record more bibliographical detail than is really necessary to identify a particular book (amongst my own books).
 I occasionally amend previous entries—recording further points of difference—when a second copy of a book is later acquired.

-HARPERCOLLINS 1994 Pb
+HarperCollins 1994 Pb

 After about a year of list compiling I acquired my first collectable copy of The Silmarillion; previous to this I had several early HARPERCOLLINS paperback editionsmy original 1994 reading-copy has since been cannibalised for a bookbinding projectbut no hardback(s).
 For The Silmarillion this basic level of recording soon became quite inadequate; the bibliographical information noted would become progressively more detailed as more copies were acquired.